Annual Spirituality Research Symposium

 Since 1998, the Department of Pastoral Care has sponsored, through its

-multidisciplinary Research Committee, an annual symposium on spirituality and pastoral
+multidisciplinary Research Committee, symposia on spirituality and pastoral

 care research.
 The event explores issues of theory and methodology, offers a forum for